Annual Natural Hazards Research and Applications Workshop

 We are planning sessions that highlight strategies and programs with a strong foundation in theory and research—that is, evidence-based approaches.
 Other sessions will focus on how these initiatives are created, funded, implemented, evaluated, and maintained in different contexts.

-And don't forget, you'll need a personal invitation to register for the Workshop.
+Please do not forget, we’ll need your email address to send you a workshop registration email.
 If you're already on the invitation list, visit the signup page to make sure we have your most recent information.
-If you'd like us to add you (or someone you know) to the list, contact Jolie Breeden at firstname.lastname@example.org.
+If you'd like us to add you (or someone you know) to the list, contact Jolie Breeden at email@example.com.